Pipeline YAML Reference#

 without using additional resources.

-An example of setting fail-fast stop policy#
+An example of setting a fail-fast

 In the following configuration, blocks A and B run in parallel.
 Block C runs after block B is finished.